 Metals spent 5 years mired in a backwater of underperformance.
 That began to change at the beginning of this year.
-Gold and silver made it back into the headlines and back atop the charts of best performing assets.
-The success drew a flood of capital back into the futures markets and into metals ETFs.
+Gold and silver made it back into the headlines and back atop the charts of best-performing assets.
+The success drew a flood of capital back into the futures markets and metals ETFs.
 It is these speculators who provide the fuel for big moves in prices.

-Metals bulls need this crowd to keep piling in if they are going to get a second half performance that matches the first.
+Metals bulls need this crowd to keep piling in if they are going to get a second-half performance that matches the first.
 It goes almost without saying that another geopolitical event – such as Brexit – can ramp up interest in precious metals as a safe haven.
 But that sort of market-shaking event is unpredictable by nature.
-It can only be said that we live in volatile times and there are some fuses burning around the world.
+It can only be said that we live in volatile times and some fuses are burning around the world.

 There are a handful of specific catalysts worth keeping an eye on.

 The first is obvious in a way but bears noting.
 It’s price action.
 Higher prices tend to create a “virtuous cycle” leading to further rises.